Pneumothorax

 • Traditional site: 2nd intercostal space, mid-clavicular line

-Do not delay interventions to obtain imaging if tension pneumothorax is suspected, esp. if there is haemodynamic instability or severe respiratory compromise.
+Tension pneumothorax should be a clinical diagnosis.
+Do not delay interventions to obtain imaging if tension pneumothorax is suspected.

 Assess for high-risk characteristics: